 5.3.2.1 Observations

 The WG has considered this charter question and notes that ICANN Contractual Compliance’s Three-Year Plan called for improving the compliance function through better-defined processes, systems, and categorization of complaints.
-As a result, the has been improved to meet these requirements.
+As a result, the complaint intake system has been improved to meet these requirements.
 In addition, ICANN Contractual Compliance has developed a dedicated complaints reporting page to enhance transparency and understanding for the community.

 As substantive actions by ICANN Contractual Compliance have already been developed and deployed, the WG sees no further action required in regards to this charter question.